stevecrozz/lithostech.com/_posts/2009-12-12-i-use-orms-and-so-should-you.markdown

 - database
 comments: []
 ---
-{% picture thumbnail-left 2009/4136613234_dc76ee0d99_o.jpg alt="the original database" %}
+{% responsive_image path:

-This blog entry is directed mainly at the body of web developers who have very little formal training but are trying to improve their own skill sets.
+static/img/full/2009/4136613234_dc76ee0d99_o.jpg alt: "the original database" class: "img-float-left" %} This blog entry is directed mainly at the body of web developers who have very little formal training but are trying to improve their own skill sets.
 As I've matured in my understanding of object-oriented software design, I've come to grips with certain realities.
 Often, I've found myself doing something that feels 'dirty' or 'hackish'.
 That's usually because I'm "doing it wrong" as smarter people say to me when I show them my code or describe my problem.
 When that happens I have two courses of action, but the only one that provides growth and self-improvement is to heed the advice of my mentors (usually a chorus of developers on IRC saying, "you're doing it wrong!").

 <!--more-->